 Scammers call, offering loans or other credit.
-But it’s illegal for telemarketers to promise you a loan or other credit and ask you to pay for it before they deliver.
+But it’s illegal for telemarketers to promise you a loan or other credit and ask you to pay for it up front and before they deliver.
 (The Telemarketing Sales Rule says so.)

 Not sure if the lender you’re talking with is legitimate?
-These steps can help you protect yourself against scammers.
+Use these steps to help protect yourself against scammers.

 - Check to see if the lender is registered in your state.
 Lenders must register where they do business.
 Contact your state attorney general or banking or financial services regulator to find out if a lender is registered.

 - Search online.
 Type the company’s name into a search engine with words like “review,” “complaint,” or “scam.”
-You can even search for phone numbers to see if other people have reported them as scams.
+Also, try searching for the company's phone number to see if other people have reported scam calls from that number.

 - Don’t pay for a promise.
 Whether someone asks you to pay in advance for a credit card, loan offer, debt relief, mortgage assistance, or a job, walk away.
 No one legitimate will ever ask you to pay for a promise.
 If they do, it’s a good bet it’s a scam.

 If you’ve lost money to an advance-fee loan scam, or have information about the company or scammer who called you, report it at ReportFraud.ftc.gov.
-When you report these con artists, you help law enforcement stop them and alert others in your community to the scam.
+When you report these wrongdoers, you help law enforcement stop them and alert others in your community to the scam.